 - 1 teaspoon honey

-- Cook pasta according to directions on package then drain and set aside to cool slightly.
+- Boil pasta according to package directions then drain and set aside to cool slightly.

-- For the Lemon Dressing: combine lemon juice, salt, pepper, honey and garlic in a food processor then process while slowly drizzling in olive oil.
-Taste then add more salt and pepper if necessary.
+- For the Lemon Dressing: combine ingredients in a mason jar with a tight fitting lid then shake to combine.
+Alternatively, you can add lemon juice, salt, pepper, honey and garlic to a food processor then process while slowly drizzling in olive oil.
+Set aside.

 This recipe is courtesy of Iowa Girl Eats, http://iowagirleats.com.